Cluster headaches

 • Cluster headaches involve vasodilation of blood vessels around the trigeminal nerve

-• Oxygen causes vasoconstriction, counteracting this (fact-check: the exact mechanism is still unclear; vasoconstriction is one hypothesis, but some research suggests oxygen may work via CGRP inhibition, trigeminal nerve modulation, or other pathways—the mechanism is not definitively established)
+• Vasoconstriction: Oxygen causes vasoconstriction, counteracting CGRP-driven vasodilation (the exact mechanism is still unclear; vasoconstriction is one hypothesis, but research suggests oxygen may also work via CGRP inhibition or trigeminal nerve modulation)

 • The “trigeminal vascular complex” (blood vessels in/around the trigeminal ganglia) is a key site